skip to main content

 • Working with People

 If you’re ready to pursue a career in medical billing and coding, UMA is here to help.
-You can enroll in either our Medical Billing and Coding diploma or associate degree program and learn the skills necessary to fill this important role.
+You can enroll in either our Medical Billing and Coding diploma or Medical Billing and Coding Associate of Science/Associate of Applied Science degree program and learn the skills necessary to fill this important role.

 Contact our Admissions team today at 888-213-4473 or you can reach us online.
 We are here to help in any way we can as you work to pursue your healthcare career!